wiseorcool/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-This is part of weekly challange excersie related to sqlalxhemy
+This is part of weekly challange excersie related to sqlalchemy for Vaibhav Singh